{{ghost_head}}

 2 min read

-A ruling at the Auckland District Court found Vodafone guilty of nine Fair Trading Act charges over its FibreX brand.
+An Auckland District Court ruling found Vodafone guilty of nine Fair Trading Act charges over its FibreX brand.
 Sentencing will take place later this year.

 FibreX is the name used by Vodafone to sell services on its HFC (hybrid fibre-coax) network.
 The network operates in parts of Wellington and Christchurch as well as on the Kapti Coast.